cressie176/blog/_posts/2024-12-29-introducing-filby.md

 - Reference Data
 - PostgreSQL
 ---
-Temporal reference data can be a tricky aspect of software development, especially in distributed or microservice-based architectures.
+Shared reference data can be a tricky aspect of software development, especially in distributed or microservice-based architectures.
 Enter **Filby**, an open-source library that simplifies the management of such data, ensuring consistency, reliability, and flexibility.
 Here, we'll explore how Filby works, its key benefits, and why it might be the solution you've been searching for.

-#### The Problem: Managing Temporal Reference Data
+#### The Problem: Managing Shared Reference Data

 Most applications rely on reference data—information that changes infrequently but must remain consistent across the system.
 However, managing this data across distributed systems introduces challenges: